But when one turns to the Lord, the veil is removed.

 Paul, the First Century Hebrew of Hebrews, wrote the statement above.
 He knew what he was talking about.
 Before a personal encounter with the living, risen Jesus Christ, Paul was aggressively opposed to Jesus and his followers.

 He experienced life with a veil over his eyes, but he didn’t know it.
 That is the nature of a veil: what’s behind it is hidden.
 You don’t know what you don’t know until the veil is removed.
-When the veil is removed, a person see what was once hidden from view.
+When the veil is removed, a person sees what was previously hidden from view.

 For Paul, the veil was removed suddenly and in dramatic fashion.
 Complete with a flash of light, a voice from heaven and blindness that was removed when the truth of Paul’s encounter was revealed (Acts 9), Paul’s experience was a bit unusual.

-These words, though, are a common description for many people, regardless of the drama, or lack thereof: when one turns to the Lord, the veil is removed.
-They resonate deeply with me.
+His words (or something similar), though, are a common way people describe their experience in coming to Christ, regardless of the drama, or lack thereof: when one turns to the Lord, the veil is removed.
+They resonate deeply with me as well.

-The words, though, resonate deeply within me.
-The truth of Christ was veiled to me for many years.
+The truth of Christ was veiled to me all of my life at one point.
 I became a searcher of truth, looking in all the suspect places, until “one day” the veil was removed when I turned to the Lord.

-It wasn’t a sudden thing leading up to that point.
+For me, it was a journey leading up to that point.
 It was a process.
 There were markers along the way that I followed, and some gates I went through.
-In the end, as it seemed the pointers were directing me toward Jesus, I turned to him; and, indeed, the veil was removed.
+In the end, I was confronted with a choice: accept Jesus for who he said he was; I turned to him, and the veil was removed.

 Looking back, we might say, I was blind, but now I see.”
-During the process, it doesn’t seem quite like that at all.
+During the process, I didn’t know that I was blind, though I did feel like groping in the dark toward some point of light that was off in the distance.

 Continue reading “Turning to the Lord, the Veil is Removed”